- Covered Up: "I Heard It Through the Grapevine." His version, the most famous, was the second recorded and the third released.

 - Seinfeld Is Unfunny: Songs like "I Heard It Through the Grapevine," "Let's Get It On" and "Sexual Healing" (among others) have all become such standard verbal and/or musical references, it's easy to forget they're also really good songs.

-- Signature Song: Either his cover of "I Heard It Through the Grapevine" or "Sexual Healing".
+- Signature Song: Either his cover of "I Heard It Through the Grapevine", "What's Going On", "Let's Get It On". or "Sexual Healing".

 - Unfortunate Names: Yeah, jokes about his last name are pretty much inescapable.
 Worse still, he was born as Marvin Gay Jr.